PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 one-call contract remains intact, and only the duplicate caller-side full-graph scan is removed.

+The fallback Conv-input runner has two rewrite counters, but both indexed child owners prune unused tensors even on zero.
+Characterization therefore requires a clamped tensor-count delta plus a stable complete reconciliation result.
+The existing stale-Transpose-only reconciliation predicate remains unchanged;
+singleton repair updates its output metadata directly, and pruning alone does not require shape propagation.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to the same Reshape and records its `SHAPE`/`GATHER` prefix.
 After all direct